ozaPiNq/pipeliner/README.md

 # Pipeliner

-Pipeliner is a task execution framework with dependencies control.
+Pipeliner is a task execution framework with dependency control.

 ## Example